-• All new pupils (including our youngest pupils) are briefed thoroughly on the school's expected standards of behaviour.
-They are told what to do if they encounter bullying.

-We guarantee that whistle-blowers who act in good faith will not be penalised and will be supported.

-- All new members of staff are given guidance on the school's anti-bullying policy and in how to react to allegations of bullying in their first week at Laleham Lea School.
+- All new pupils (including our youngest pupils) are briefed thoroughly on the school's expected standards of behaviour.
+They are told what to do if they encounter bullying. - We guarantee that whistle-blowers who act in good faith will not be penalised or experience a 'blame' culture and will be supported.
+We have a culture of safety and transparency at all times. - All new members of staff are given guidance on the school's anti-bullying policy and in how to react to allegations of bullying in their first week at Laleham Lea School.
 They are required to read the school's policy as part of their induction.
 We use appropriate Assemblies to explain the school policy on bullying.
-Our PSHE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the school.
-The programme is structured to enforce the message about community involvement and taking care of each other. - Other lessons, particularly PSHE, RE, Citizenship, highlight the issue of bullying and reinforce this message by teaching moral and spiritual values that show bullying to be unacceptable and by developing social skills.
-The use of creative learning through art, music, poetry, drama and dance develop understanding of feelings and enhance pupils' social and emotional skills. - The use of Circle Time for EYFS pupils helps to develop social and emotional skills in such areas as empathy and the management of feelings. - All our pupils are encouraged to tell a member of staff at once if they know that bullying is taking place. - All reported incidents are recorded and investigated at once.
+Our PSHE and RSE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the school and on healthy relationships in RSE.
+The programme is structured to enforce the message about community involvement and taking care of each other. - Weekly Staff Meetings include the discussion of any concerns regarding behaviour, bullying, Staff and Student wellbeing and pastoral care - Other lessons, particularly PSHE, RE, RSE, Citizenship, highlight the issue of bullying and reinforce this message by teaching moral and spiritual values that show bullying to be unacceptable and by developing social skills.
+The use of creative learning through art, music, poetry, drama and dance develop understanding of feelings and enhance pupils' social and emotional skills. - The use of Circle Time for EYFS pupils helps to develop social and emotional skills in such areas as empathy and the management of feelings. - All our pupils are encouraged to tell a member of staff at once if they know that bullying is taking place and to feel safe here. - All reported incidents are recorded and investigated at once.
 We always monitor reported incidents.
-Written records of any incidents are kept securely by the Head teacher in order that patterns of behaviour can be identified and monitored.

-- Staff are always on duty at times when pupils are not in class and patrol the school site, particularly areas where bullying might occur.
+Written records of any incidents are kept securely by the Deputy Head teacher and Head teacher in order that patterns of behaviour can be identified and monitored. - Staff are always on duty at times when pupils are not in class and patrol the school site, particularly areas where bullying might occur.
 They are trained to be alert to inappropriate language or behaviour. - All pupils have access to a telephone helpline, enabling them to call for support in private. - We reserve the right to investigate incidents that take place outside school hours, on school visits and trips and that occur in the vicinity of the school, involving our pupils. - We welcome feedback from parents and guardians on the effectiveness of our preventative measures.